ZeroAuto/rails-vue-bootstrap/README.md

 if you do not have postgres running locally you can follow the instructions here: https://coderwall.com/p/dovmsg/how-to-make-your-rails-app-start-talking-to-a-postgres-database

-clone repo and create a .env file in the root with database username and password in like such:
+clone repo and create a .env file in the root folder with database username and password in like such:

  ```
 POSTGRES_USER=<postgres_username>